 Improve strike using constraints-based practice

-There is plenty of technical information on how to strike your irons shots better for beginners and how to strike shots like a pro.
-These articles give you the knowledge of what to do, but thinking about the intricacies of your weight-shift during your downswing is a terrible way to play golf.
+There is plenty of technical information on how to strike your irons shots better for beginners, but thinking about the intricacies of your weight shift during your downswing is a terrible way to play golf.

 Instead, read the information then go and put the ball in a bad lie.
 Or set yourself the task of seeing how low you can hit a mid-iron shot on the golf range.

 Golf insider geek: This approach is not new or magical thinking.
-John Jacobs famously used to ask beginners to hit a ball over a rope he hung 5 yards in front of them and 3 feet off the ground.
+John Jacobs famously ask beginners to hit a ball over a rope he hung 5 yards in front of them and 3 feet off the ground.
 The result – they all topped it along the floor.
 He then asked his students to hit the ball under the rope.
-They all hit down on their iron shots and hit brilliant iron shots over the rope – no 57 swing thoughts needed here…
+They all hit down on their iron shots and hit brilliant iron shots over the rope – no 57-swing thoughts needed just one simple task during practice.

 Swing path example